 - A Comprehensive Recycling Program

-- Recycling bins are located throughout the building for recycling paper, cans, plastic, and styrofoam
+- Recycling bins are located throughout the building for recycling paper, cans, plastic, and styrofoam.
+Click here for guidelines and location.

-- Sunday Coffee Fellowship - Juice cups are recyclied, and committee members wash coffee mugs to reduce use of disposable cups.
+- Sunday Coffee Fellowship - Juice cups are recycled, and committee members wash coffee mugs to reduce use of disposable cups.

 - An Annual Environmental Justice Worship Service, designed to honor God's magnificent creation, usually held on Earth Sunday